 While this news may be disappointing to some, delays really only result in a more polished final product.
 Better delayed and awesome than on-time and underwhelming!

 State of Play Announcement

-PlayStation has a State of Play presentation scheduled for February 25th and God of War 2 is a big talking point amongst fans.
+PlayStation had a State of Play presentation on February 25th and God of War 2 was a big talking point amongst fans.

 Could the next God of War title be getting delayed?
 Would they announce that at a State of Play Presentation?

-At the moment, all we know is that God of War 2 is due to launch in 2021.
-However, this is subject to change.
+At the moment, all we know is that God of War 2 is due to launch in 2022.

 Below, you can check out the very uninformative reveal teaser we got last year: